xmrbrz/edx-platform/docs/en_us/platform_api/source/user/endpoints.rst

 edX Platform User API Endpoints
 ################################################

-The edX Platform User API enables you to view information about users update your own account.
+Use the edX Platform User API to view information about users and update your own account.

 The following tasks and endpoints are currently supported.